thibaudclement/cs269i/docs/lecture-3.md

 ## Swap-Regret Minimization Algorithms

 So far, we have formalized the idea of measuring online algorithms with regret, and we have seen actual optimal algorithms that minimize regret even against very adversarial input.
 However, what happens if there is an adversary who can look at our algorithm’s choices, and use that to do better than us?
-This is embarrassing: how can avoid that?
+This is embarrassing: how can we avoid that?

 In Judo, winning is not about our own strength, but about using our opponent’s strength to make them fall over.
-Similarly, in the stock market, winning is not about knowing the market ourselves, but instead using oour opponent’s power to beat them.
+Similarly, in the stock market, winning is not about knowing the market ourselves, but instead using our opponent’s power to beat them.

 <div class="definition" markdown="1">
 <strong>Definition: Swap-Regret (Internal Regret)</strong>